-Children often count the days til their beloved summer camp season starts.
+Children often count the days until their beloved summer camp season starts.
 The last thing you want is for your child to spend the summer in the infirmary with head lice that won’t go away.
-In the aforementioned case, the director called us and we walked the nurse through what she had to do to get rid of head lice.
-The treatment was successful and everyone was happy.
 Summer lice at camp?
-Give LiceDoctors a call and we can help you out!
+Give LiceDoctors a call at 800-224-2537, and we can help you out!